-Medical mistakes are a common topic in the news from accidental drug overdose to hospital acquired infection to surgical mistakes.
+Medical mistakes are a common topic in the news—from accidental drug overdoses to hospital acquired infections to surgical mistakes.
 These mistakes cost millions each year and, in the worst cases, cause major illness, disability, or death.
 The government and medical institutions are taking many steps to decrease the rates of medical errors, but you have an important role as well.
 Taking an active role in your healthcare can help prevent medical errors.
 The following is a list of recommendations to help you stay well: